 The last stop on this tour brings you to Hopetoun House.
 The house’s Red Drawing Room was used for interior shots of the Duke of Sandringham’s home.
 One of the courtyards also doubles up as a Parisian street on multiple occasions throughout the series.

 Although set in the 18th century, the world depicted in Outlander is still a huge part of modern-day Scotland.
-The Outlander Experience Summer Tour from Edinburgh allows you to explore the locations and landscapes that bring the show to life!
-It is the perfect adventure for any Outlander fan!
-Book now!
+The Outlander Experience Tour from Edinburgh allows you to explore the locations and landscapes that bring the show to life!